aditya0yadav/GSoC-Accepted-Proposals/README.md

 # GSoC Accepted Proposals

-This repository serves as an archive of [GSoC - Google Summer of Code](https://summerofcode.withgoogle.com/) accepted proposals of SJCIT, students.
+This repository serves as an archive of [GSoC - Google Summer of Code](https://summerofcode.withgoogle.com/) accepted proposals of SJCIT and other students from all over the world.
 GSoC is an Free and Open Source programme and CodeArena Club highly encourages the students to contribute to Open Source.

 ---